dxdc/aws-sdk-google-apps/README.md

 5. Copy your library Script ID from `File → Project properties → Script ID`

 6. Reference this Script ID as a library in other projects.

-## Customize SDK for Specific Services

-The AWS SDK can be customized for specific API versions and/or services.

-This project defaults to the following services: `ses,s3,lambda`.

-To optimize the codebase for your project:

-1. `npm install` inside `aws-sdk-js`

-2. `npm run sdk --sdk=<services>` using a comma-delimited list of services.

-> e.g., `npm run sdk --sdk=ses,ec2,dynamodb-2011-12-05,dynamodb-2012-08-10` or `npm run sdk --sdk=all`

-3. `npm run build`

-> Service identifiers and API versions are available in the service-specific configuration files at https://github.com/aws/aws-sdk-js/tree/master/apis.

 ## Background